Alicedingrou/Python/README.md

 # Python
-Level up with Python
+Level Up A Bit Everyday! - Python

 Project 1 MLB - web crawler [BeautifulSoup]

-This is a little project that return the vector image of the MLB stadiums from Wikipidia.
+ - This is a little project that return the vector image of the MLB stadiums from Wikipidia.
-It would return the name, url, and display svg picture of the stadiums.
+ - It would return the name, url, and display svg picture of the stadiums.